AdamCSmithCWS/CWS_BBS_2021_Analyses/README.md

 This repo includes some git commits that tracked initial work to support the new version of bbsBayes - the package bbsBayes2 (<https://github.com/bbsBayes/bbsBayes2>).

+These analyses were conducted using Stan, and versions of the models that are included in the new bbsBayes2 package.

 Scripts that are numbered 1, 1a, 2, 3, 4, and 5, include the full workflow from raw BBS data to the trend estimates, trend-maps, population trajectories, and rolling short-term trends necessary to recreate the 2021 CWS trend analyses.